kyrylo-sovailo/benchmark/README.md

 All data is included, you are welcome to play with the configuration of the visualizer.
 This graph was produced with `../script/create_graphics.py --reverse --inverse --relative-slowest --no-debug --no-extras`.

 ### Goal
-The benchmark is a combined benchmark that strives to capture a performance of an average and reasonably-written program.
-Check out the [daughter project](https://github.com/kyrylo-sovailo/benchmark_masterrace) to see what happens with this constraint dropped.
+The benchmark is a combined benchmark that strives to capture a performance of an **reasonably-written** and **balanced** program.
+Check out the [daughter project](https://github.com/kyrylo-sovailo/benchmark_masterrace) to see what happens with these constraints dropped.

-The "reasonable" code is defined as a code that:
+A "reasonable" code is a code that:
  - Stays readable
  - In particular, accesses structure members by names rather than by index
  - Stays native, does not delegate the task to other programming languages